BasPieren/real-time-web-1819/README.md

 - [ ] Handle multi-user support

 ## Description 📝
 For this course I made a web application that allows users to learn HTML together by using a build in text editor and chat.
 Users can write and discuss the HTML directly from their browser.
 Users are also able, by using the Github API, to create, commit and push to a Github repo.
 In the browser users are also able to see the number of commits, issues and stars the repo has.
+This will be the real time data.

 ## Installing 🔍
 To install this application enter the following into your terminal: